opercoder/kubernetes/README.md

 One problem is the loss of files when a container crashes.
 The kubelet restarts the container but with a clean state.
 A second problem occurs when sharing files between containers running together in a Pod.
 The Kubernetes volume abstraction solves both of these problems.
 At its core, a volume is a directory, possibly with some data in it, which is accessible to the containers in a pod.
 How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.
+### Storage Classes
+A StorageClass provides a way for administrators to describe the "classes" of storage they offer.
+Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
+Kubernetes itself is unopinionated about what classes represent.
+This concept is sometimes called "profiles" in other storage systems.
 ***
 _This info from https://kubernetes.io/docs/._